- Parents & Students

 - Clothing may not depict pornography, nudity or sexual acts.

-- Clothing may not use or depict hate speech targeting groups based on race, ethnicity, gender, sexual orientation, gender identity, religious affiliation or any other protected group.
-Clothing, including gang identifiers, must not be worn at the school at any time (i.e. bandanas).
+- Clothing may not use profanity or depict hate speech targeting groups based on race, ethnicity, gender, sexual orientation, gender identity, religious affiliation or any other protected group.
+Gang identifiers must not be worn at the school at any time (i.e. bandanas).

-- If the student’s attire or grooming threatens the health or safety of any other person, then discipline for dress or grooming violations should be consistent with discipline policies for similar violations.
+- If the scholar’s attire or grooming threatens the health or safety of any other person, then discipline for dress or grooming violations should be consistent with discipline policies for similar violations.

 *Please note: The administration is a final judge on what is or is not appropriate.
 Matters of personal appearance which might reasonably be classified as creating a distraction, affecting the learning environment in the classroom, and/or having a negative effect on education will be prohibited.